Skip to Content

 4. Golden

-Walking along the Golden Sky Bridge in Golden, BC
+From one end, the Golden Suspension Bridge in Golden, BC

 Golden, British Columbia is a small town of just around 4,000 people in the Canadian Rockies.
 But what it lacks by way of population, it absolutely makes up for in terms of epic things to do!
 This small town is surrounded by a bunch of national parks and mountain ranges, so there are endless outdoor activities to enjoy.